Subotica: Religious structure

-Bačka, whose apostolic seat is Subotica, to solicit help for orphans and widows.
-Bishop Ljudevit Lajčo Budanović asked Petković to found monasteries of her Order in Subotica and neighbourhood, so the locals could benefit spiritually from the instruction of the nuns of her Order.
-She learned that Bačka had many poor and abandoned children.
-In 1923, she opened Kolijevka, a children's home in Subotica.
-The home still exists but is no longer run by nuns.

-Among other Christian communities, the members of the Serbian Orthodox Church are the most numerous.
+Among other Christian communities, the members of the Serbian Orthodox Church are the most numerous with almost third of city's population.
 There are two Orthodox church buildings in the city.
 Orthodox Christians in Subotica belong to the Eparchy of Bačka of the Serbian Orthodox Church.
 Subotica has two Protestant churches as well, Lutheran and Calvinist.

 The Jewish community of Subotica is the third largest in Serbia, after those in Belgrade and Novi Sad.
-About 1000 (of the 6,000 pre-WWII Jews of Subotica) survived the Holocaust.
-According to the 2011 census, fewer than 90 Jews remained in Subotica as of 2011.
+About 1,000 (of the 6,000 pre-WWII Jews of Subotica) survived the Holocaust.
+According to the 2022 census, only 54 practicing Jews remained in Subotica.

 Politics

-Results of 2020 local elections in Subotica municipality:
+Results of 2024 local elections in Subotica: